-Brandenburg Choral Festival’s Marketing Manager, Marc Gascoigne, talks to our development director, Rosie Williams, about our charity fundraising scheme...
+Brandenburg Choral Festival’s Marketing Manager, Marc Gascoigne, talks to our Development Officer, Rosie Williams, about our charity fundraising scheme...

 Hi Rosie.
 Please can you tell us a bit about who you are and what you do for Brandenburg?

 Hi Marc, yes of course.
 I’ve been the Development Officer for Brandenburg for just over a year, and was working for the festival for a few years before that as an assistant administrator.
 My job entails running our Charity Fundraising Scheme and dealing with all of the publicity, planning, logistics and correspondence that the initiative entails.